5 Agile Principles You Can Apply to Every Type of Development Process

 Part of the philosophy behind agile development & agile testing talks about shifting towards automated testing as the means for covering regression testing & test driven development to achieve more stable code from the beginning.
 This “advise” is helpful but it still falls short from providing the solution and the guidance needed by a QA team to cope with the challenges of shifting to AGILE.

-There are books that talk about this, and Joel wrote about agile testing in his blog.
+There are books that talk about this, and Joel wrote about similar topics in his blog.
 But in the end there is nothing like the experience from working with many organizations that shifted to AGILE with the help of PractiTest, and from the knowledge we’ve gain from our own experience developing PractiTest as an agile team.
 The tools you use will help you achieve your testing and development goals in the same way that a hammer and the nails help the carpenter to make his furniture, and flexibility & adaptability is a must when you are looking for a tool to help you manage your agile process.

 PractiTest Test Management Solution for Agile Development